zohaibus/context-protocol/README.md

 # Context Protocol

-> **The LLM is the CPU.
+>The LLM is the CPU.
 Your files are the memory.
-You are the operating system.**
+You are the operating system.

-⚠️ Not affiliated with Anthropic's Model Context Protocol (MCP).
-This is a human workflow protocol for manual context injection using markdown + Git and it's not an MCP server implementation.
+>⚠️ Not affiliated with Anthropic’s Model Context Protocol (MCP).
+Context Protocol is a human workflow protocol for manual context injection using markdown and Git.
+It is not an MCP server implementation.

 - ❌ Not an MCP server (different from Anthropic's Model Context Protocol)